joel-chu/To1source_event/README.md

 ## Build

-We use [rollup](https://rollupjs.org/guide/en/) for building process.
+~~We use [rollup](https://rollupjs.org/guide/en/) for building process.~~ V.2 use `esbuild` to build the package directly.
+Might move back to rollup if require in the future.

 ```sh
 $ npm run build